 While standing, bend one leg, grab that heel, then pull it towards your glutes.
 Bring the foot as close to your body as you can without causing pain.
 Remain upright, trying not to lean forward.
 Repeat this exercise on both legs, performing the exercise 2-3 times for about 30 seconds per rep.

 Lie on your back and extend your left leg in front of you out on the floor or mat.
 Slightly bend your right leg and wrap your hands behind your right thigh.
 Begin to pull your right leg toward you gradually.
-You should feel a stretch in the back of your thigh.
+You should feel a stretch in the back of your thigh and in your hip flexors.
 Pull your leg as close to you as you can, aiming to keep it as straight as possible and your heel flexed and toward the ceiling.

 Hold for 30 seconds, then switch to your opposite side.
 Repeat 3 times per leg.